NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 Back in your group
 * (1-2h) Has the abstract refined or changed your question?
 Use the rest of this day to make a concrete plan for the final week of your project.
 If you already answered your question, then you will need to plan for control analyses, maybe including some simulated data that you need to also generate yourself.

-Once you are done, please submit the abstract [HERE]().
-We won't use this for further matching or anything like that, but we will keep a record of it to help us track the progress of all groups.
-If you really need/want to, the abstract can also be submitted on Monday (especially for timeslots 2,4 who have had one less project day so far).
+Once you are done, please submit the abstract [HERE](https://airtable.com/shrJZuCmrPRRjbYpE).
+We will use your submission to find a few other groups for your one hour mini-conference on Friday, during which you will present your project.

 ## Days 12-14 (3h/day)